David-OConnor/mcubes/README.md

     // Use MeshSide::Inside or MeshSide::Outside as required.
     let mesh = mc.generate(MeshSide::Both);

-    // Example of changing the output mesh to a graphic engine's:

-    let vertices = mesh
+    // Example of converting the generic output mesh to a graphic engine's: let vertices = mesh
         .vertices
         .iter()